ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 ### Optional documentation
 The type of errors that are raised, and under what conditions, can be documented in the `Raises` section.

-`Notes`, `References`, and `Examples`, are also useful sections but usually applicable to all functions or classes that you will be writing.
+`Notes`, `References`, and `Examples`, are also useful sections but not usually applicable to all functions or classes that you will be writing.
 If I have used code snippets from stack-overflow or similar, then I find `Notes`/`References` section to be a good place to acknowledge and link to those resources.

 The `Examples` section can be used to show intended use.
-There is an automated testing suite called [doctest](https://docs.python.org/3/library/doctest.html) which will scan your docstrings looking for segments starting with `>>>` and then running those segments in an interactive python interpreter.
+There is an automated testing suite called [doctest](https://docs.python.org/3/library/doctest.html) which will scan your docstrings looking for segments starting with `>>>` and then run those segments in an interactive python interpreter.
 A solid test suite will typically contain many tests for a single function, thus trying to embed all the tests into your docstrings just makes for very long docstrings.
-It is preferable to keep your testing code in the `tests` module/directory of your python module, and to use the `Examples` section only for demonstrating functionality to the end user.
+It is preferable to keep your testing code in the `tests` module/directory of your python module (see the episode on [testing]({{page.root}}{% link _episodes/Testing.md %})), and to use the `Examples` section only for demonstrating functionality to the end user.

 ## Making use of documentation
 Some IDEs (the good ones) provide syntax highlighting, linting, and inline help as you write code.